hrimar/MyFirstOwnWebProject-FishSpinDays/FishSpinDays/FishSpinDays.Web/API_Documentation.md

 ## Authentication

-This API use JWT Bearer token authentication.
-To access the protected endpoints you must include the Authorization header:
+This API uses JWT Bearer token authentication.
+To access protected endpoints, include the Authorization header in your requests:

 ```
 Authorization: Bearer <your-jwt-token>